 How can you successfully implement omnichannel engagement and nail the first point of contact?

-By now, we can conclude that offering fast, consistent and personalized experiences across multiple channels has become mission-critical for companies to serve their customers and have a competitive advantage.
-But how can you easily start with implementing this strategy?
+By now, we can conclude that offering fast, consistent, and personalized experiences across multiple channels has become mission-critical for companies to serve their customers and have a competitive advantage.
+But how can you quickly start implementing this strategy?

-To achieve this you can rely on the expertise and service of Pexip Engage.
-More than just appointment scheduling software, our solution helps make client-facing advisors accessible and available through easy-to-access video meetings.
-By offering a frictionless scheduling and video experience, enterprises can guide their customers with expert advice at the critical moments in their connected customer journeys.
+By offering frictionless scheduling and video experience, enterprises can guide their customers with expert advice at critical moments in their connected customer journeys.

-On top of offering a better customer experience and gaining insights on customer behavior, the inclusion of conversion analytics and other valuable data across multiple channels will allow you to improve and optimize touchpoint effectiveness drastically.
+On top of offering a better customer experience and gaining insights into customer behavior, including conversion analytics and other valuable data across multiple channels will allow you to improve and optimize touchpoint effectiveness drastically.